SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 > replace **_myhostname_** with your actual host-name, you set before!

 ### Microcode
-To acquire updated microcode, depending on the processor, [install](https://wiki.archlinux.org/title/Install "Install") one of the following packages:
+To acquire updated microcode, depending on the processor, [install](https://wiki.archlinux.org/title/Install "Install") one of the following packages,

 -   [amd-ucode](https://archlinux.org/packages/?name=amd-ucode) for AMD processors,
 -   [intel-ucode](https://archlinux.org/packages/?name=intel-ucode) for Intel processors.